-Watch Your Step – Commemorate World Foot Health Awareness Month the Right Way In 2018!
+Watch Your Step – Commemorate World Foot Health Awareness Month the Right Way!

 April 18 2018

 How many times have you actually stopped to think about your feet and pampered them for all the hard work they do day in and day out?
 With 26 bones, 33 joints and 100 tendon ligaments, your feet are not only one of the most complex parts of your body but are also the basis for your mobility.
 There are a number of foot-specific ailments that can occur if you don’t take good care of your feet.
 In fact, it is estimated that 75% of people will have some or the other foot problems at some point in their lives.
 Unfortunately, most people aren’t aware of the magnitude of work their feet put in and the number of foot related infections and diseases that can occur due to neglect.
 With the onset of World Foot Health Awareness Month, in a bid to raise awareness about such foot related diseases and infections, this article will highlight commonly occurring foot diseases to help bring about more awareness and enable preventative footcare to avoid serious damage.